ipyflow/ipyflow/README.md

 pip install ipyflow
 ```

-To run an `ipyflow` kernel in JupyterLab, select "Python 3 (ipyflow)" from the
+To run an IPyflow kernel in JupyterLab, select "Python 3 (ipyflow)" from the
 list of available kernels in the Launcher tab.
 For classic Jupyter, similarly
 select "Python 3 (ipyflow)" from the list of notebook types in the "New"
 dropdown dialogue.